 Speed in itself is not that dangerous, but inappropriate speed is.
 Always take into account the weather and road conditions.
 Driving at 60mph, even though you are legally entitled to do so when there is ice on the road is dangerous and inappropriate, as is driving at 40mph on a dual carriageway when the weather is fine.

 The general speed limit rules for cars are:

-These speed limits apply at all times, whether during the rush hour or the dead of night and are overridden only if a road sign indicates a different speed limit for instance it is not uncommon to have a speed limit of 40mph on a road with street lighting.
+These speed limits apply at all times, whether during the rush hour or the dead of night and are overridden only if a road sign indicates a different speed limit, for instance, it is not uncommon to have a speed limit of 40mph on a road that has street lighting.

 Minimum Speed Limits